Bengal Cat vs Birman Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bengal Cat has a typical lifespan of 12-16 years, while Birman Cat lives approximately 12-16 years.
 Health profiles differ significantly between these cats.
 Bengal Cat is predisposed to Cardiac Conditions, Eye Conditions, Other Genetic Conditions, with associated veterinary costs for monitoring and treatment.
 Birman Cat faces its own health challenges including Cardiac Conditions, Genetic Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Documented predispositions land at roughly the same count for each, but differ in type and management approach.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health